 When each of my three kids started going through puberty at the ages of ten and eleven, it brought back a lot of memories for me because I was an early bloomer too.
 I got my period when I was eleven and was shopping for underwire C-cup bras when my friends were wearing cute training bras.

 All of my children have extroverted tendencies and were boisterous and confident as little kids.
 But things seemed to change overnight when my oldest turned eleven.
 He became reclusive, losing interested in many sports he used to love and wanting to spend most of his time alone in his room.
-His sudden change made me question my parenting.
+His sudden change due to puberty made me question my parenting.

 I tried to dig deeper into my son’s life, but he didn’t want me there.
 When I asked him questions, I got shoulder shrugs and barely audible mumbles, which was a sharp contrast to the lengthy responses I was used to.
 I reached out to other parents with kids the same age, looking for some validation that this was normal behavior.
 But no one seemed to be having the same struggles I was having with my son.

 Then I talked to his pediatrician.
 She gently reminded me that puberty changes a child in sometimes unpredictable ways.
 My son’s peers weren’t going through the same hormonal and physical shifts puberty brings on, so of course they weren’t able to relate—not yet, anyway.

 When my daughter followed in my son’s footsteps and started puberty when she was eleven, I was much more prepared for it.
 It helped that our pediatrician had assured me that all of the changes my children were experiencing were completely normal, if sooner than most of their friends.
 So I felt I had the confidence to be the best mother I could be during this new stage in my daughter’s life.
 And now that my third child is going through early puberty, I’m able to put everything into practice that I’ve learned from my older two.

-Remember it’s not about you
+1. Remember it’s not about you.

 When my oldest child went through this early puberty, I kept letting him know that his behavior hurt me.
 Don’t make the same mistake.
 Your child’s experience with puberty has nothing to do with you.
 Making their physical and emotional development about your feelings will build conflict because your teen has no idea how to take on that extra emotional baggage right now.

-Know they still love you
+2. Know that they still love you.

-Be patient and roll with the changes
+3. Be patient and roll with the changes.